etherspot/transaction-kit/README.md

 if (!isDelegated) {
   const delegationResult = await kit.delegateSmartAccountToEoa({
     chainId: 137,
-    isExecuting: true, // Set to false to get the authorization object and not execute });
+    delegateImmediatly: true, // Set to false to get the authorization object and not execute });

   console.log('Delegation result:', delegationResult);